 \subsection{Assumptions}

-We state the main assumptions used for studying properties of estimators defined in \eqref{mu-hat-definition-yhat-yhat-match} with a~distance function being the Euclidean metric.
-See \citet{kim_combining_2021, yang_asymptotic_2020} for a comparison with assumptions for other mass imputation estimators.
+We state the main assumptions used for studying the properties of estimators defined in \eqref{mu-hat-definition-yhat-yhat-match}, with the distance function being the Euclidean metric.
+See \citet{kim_combining_2021, yang_asymptotic_2020} for a comparison with the assumptions for other mass imputation estimators.